 The point is, on that bus trip her barriers to those foods are were made purely of thought.
 She didn’t believe those were foods for her so they weren’t.
 And until she changed that belief, turning those foods down was easy for her.

-Thinking you have no control is having no control.
-Knowing that you are capable of control means that it is simply a matter of enactment.
-Turn your wisdom into a verb.
+Thinking we have no control is having no control.
+Knowing that we are capable of control means that it is simply a matter of enactment.
+So it’s merely a matter of turning our wisdom into a verb.

 As Yoda said, “Do or not do.
 There is no try.”
 You don’t try to quit an addiction.
 You simply no longer see it as yours.
 Change who you think you are and a different life will simply seem more appropriate for you to live.
 Enjoy.